aneeshkher/DevOpsTechTalk/README.md

 * Run the command `apt-get update`.
 * Install the puppet agent by running the command `apt-get install puppet`.
 Notice the difference in the agent installation.
 Here, we are using `puppet` as opposed to `puppetmaster` for installing at the master.

-To Summarize, follow the command to install puppet on the agent machines.
+To Summarize, follow these commands to install puppet on the agent machines.
 ```
 sudo su
 wget https://apt.puppetlabs.com/puppetlabs-release-pc1-trusty.deb